goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.4 Don't sleep, use frameworks built-in support for async events.
 Also try to speed things up

-:white_check_mark: **Do:** In many cases, the unit under test completion time is just unknown (e.g. animation suspends element appearance) - in that case avoid sleeping (e.g. setTimeOut) and prefer more deterministic methods that most platforms provide.
+:white_check_mark: **Do:** In many cases, the unit under test completion time is just unknown (e.g. animation suspends element appearance) - in that case, avoid sleeping (e.g. setTimeOut) and prefer more deterministic methods that most platforms provide.
 Some libraries allows awaiting on operations (e.g. [Cypress cy.request('url')](https://docs.cypress.io/guides/references/best-practices.html#Unnecessary-Waiting)), other provide API for waiting like [@testing-library/dom method wait(expect(element))](https://testing-library.com/docs/guide-disappearance).
-Sometime a more elegant way is to stub the slow resource, like API for example, and then once the response moment becomes deterministic the component can be explictly re-rendered.
+Sometimes a more elegant way is to stub the slow resource, like API for example, and then once the response moment becomes deterministic the component can be explicitly re-rendered.
 When depending upon some external component that sleeps, it might turn useful to [hurry-up the clock](https://jestjs.io/docs/en/timer-mocks).
-Sleeping is a pattern to avoid becaue it forces your test to be slow or risky (when waiting for a too short perioed).
+Sleeping is a pattern to avoid because it forces your test to be slow or risky (when waiting for a too short period).
 Whenever sleeping and polling is inevitable and there's no support from the testing framework, some npm libraries like [wait-for-expect](https://www.npmjs.com/package/wait-for-expect) can help with a semi-deterministic solution
 <br/>

 :negative_squared_cross_mark: **Otherwise:** When sleeping for a long time, tests will be an order of magnitude slower.
 When trying to sleep for small numbers, test will fail when the unit under test didn't respond in a timely fashion.
 So it boils down to a trade-off between flakiness and bad performance